-Israel aims to "wipe out" Hamas and rescue all hostages, but after nearly 4 months of operations in Gaza, they have not completed any of their missions.
+Israel aims to "wipe out" Hamas and rescue all hostages, but after nearly four months of operations in Gaza, they have not yet completed any of their missions.

 Israeli Prime Minister Benjamin Netanyahu met with the families of more than 130 hostages held by Hamas in the Gaza Strip in midweek.
-During the meeting at the prime minister’s office in Jerusalem, the hostages’ relatives asked Netanyahu to make the rescue of their loved ones a top priority in the war in Gaza, but he refused.
+During the meeting at the Prime Minister's office in Jerusalem, the hostages' relatives asked Netanyahu to make the rescue of their loved ones the top priority in the war in Gaza, but he refused.

-As of October 7, 2023, Prime Minister Netanyahu has maintained that Israel will only end its Gaza campaign once it has achieved its two main objectives: destroying Hamas’ military and operational capabilities and bringing all hostages home.
+Since October 7, 2023, Prime Minister Netanyahu has said that Israel will only stop its Gaza campaign when it has achieved two main objectives: destroying Hamas’ military and administrative capabilities, and bringing all hostages home.
 But nearly four months on, Israel still sees no prospect of achieving both goals simultaneously.

 Gadi Eisenkot, a member of Prime Minister Netanyahu's war cabinet, and many Israelis began to wonder whether these goals were impossible.